alpakn/employee-movement-report/README.md

 - Simplifies process tracking for HR and IT teams.
 > *Note:* The script includes generic fields for disabling access to various internal systems (e.g., version control, issue tracking, communication tools).
 > Specific tool names have been anonymized for security reasons.

+### Key Features
+- ✅ Automatic Slack notifications for HR & IT changes
+- ✅ Google Sheets integration via Apps Script
+- ✅ Row locking to prevent accidental edits
+- ✅ Easy to adapt for different teams and workflows

 ## Quick Setup (EN)
 1. In **Apps Script → Project Settings → Script properties**, add: